Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
 <h2>Login User - Server (Back End)</h2>
 </br>
--8/12/22 Installed the npm package MORGAN on the server side as an HTTP request logger middleware, to log HTTP requests, debug APIs used in the application, and help view routes/methods used in controllers.
+-Installed the npm package MORGAN on the server side as an HTTP request logger middleware, to log HTTP requests, debug APIs used in the application, and help view routes/methods used in controllers.
 This will make the program easier to use as multiple routes to send requests are added.
 After installing, terminal shows the 400 bad request error tested in Postman when attempting to register an email that is already in the MongoDB database.
 </br>
 </br>
 <img src="https://user-images.githubusercontent.com/91037796/184403310-505e642f-73e5-4157-a749-7e763601240e.png" width=100% height=100%>

 </br>
--8/12/22 Implemented user authentication by first setting up a new error to return 401 if unauthenticated.
+-Implemented user authentication by first setting up a new error to return 401 if unauthenticated.
 </br>
 </br>